Dynamic systems development method: History

 The DSDM Consortium was founded in 1994 by an association of vendors and experts in the field of software engineering and was created with the objective of "jointly developing and promoting an independent RAD framework" by combining their best practice experiences.
 The origins were an event organized by the Butler Group in London.
 People at that meeting all worked for blue-chip organizations such as British Airways, American Express, Oracle, and Logica (other companies such as Data Sciences and Allied Domecq have since been absorbed by other organizations).

 In July 2006, DSDM Public Version 4.2 was made available for individuals to view and use; however, anyone reselling DSDM must still be a member of the not-for-profit consortium.

 In 2014, the DSDM handbook was made available online and public.
 Additionally, templates for DSDM can be downloaded.

 In October 2016 the DSDM Consortium rebranded as the Agile Business Consortium (ABC).
 The Agile Business Consortium is a not-for-profit, vendor-independent organisation which owns and administers the DSDM framework.

-DSDM
+Description

 DSDM is a vendor-independent approach that recognises that more projects fail because of people problems than technology.
-DSDM’s focus is on helping people to work effectively together to achieve the business goals.
+DSDM's focus is on helping people to work effectively together to achieve the business goals.
 DSDM is also independent of tools and techniques enabling it to be used in any business and technical environment without tying the business to a particular vendor.